 \section{Proposed Method}

 The core challenge in cross-domain object composition is to balance two competing objectives: identity preservation (which requires preserving the object's features) and style harmonization (which requires \textit{transforming} them).
-This presents a unique challenge for general-purpose, unified-attention models \cite{ominicontrol_iccv2025}, which process all conditional signals jointly.
+This presents a unique challenge for general purpose multi condition adapter fusion methods \cite{ominicontrol_iccv2025}, where all independently trained conditions are trained with same generative objective.
 This joint processing, while powerful, is not explicitly designed to manage competing signals, creating a potential risk of \emph{concept interference} or \emph{feature bleed}, where the strong style signal may corrupt identity features, or vice-versa.
-To solve this, we introduce a novel framework that is a two-fold contribution: \begin{enumerate} \item A three-stage training protocol that explicitly disentangles these competing concepts by pre-training specialized, independent encoders for identity and style. \item A specialized masked-attention architecture that surgically \textit{enforces} this disentanglement during the final composition stage, preventing concept interference. \end{enumerate}
+To solve this, we introduce a novel framework that is a two-fold contribution: \begin{enumerate} \item A multi stage training protocol that explicitly disentangles these competing concepts by pre-training specialized, independent encoders for identity and style objectives. \item A novel approach to compose the pre-trained competing conditions with attention disentanglement and prior preservation. \end{enumerate}